fenago/katacoda-scenarios/hyperledger-fabric/hlf-first-application/steps/3/text.md

-The following instructions require you to be in the fabcar/javascript subdirectory within your local clone of the fabric-samples repo `cd javascript`{{execute}}
+The following instructions require you to be in the fabcar/javascript subdirectory within your local clone of the fabric-samples repo `cd fabcar/javascript`{{execute}}

 Run the following command to install the Fabric dependencies for the applications.
 It will take few moments to complete: `npm install`{{execute}}